marinasundstrom/BlazorPhp/README.md

 The ``HtmlRenderer`` only emits static HTMl - and it doesn't support interactivity.

-One possible solution would be if the .NET Team opened up the ``EndpointHtmlRenderer``. (make it public) In preparation, the code for this has been added, but it is commented out.
+One possible solution would be if the .NET Team exposed the functionality of ``EndpointHtmlRenderer``.

-If this is done, then it is just a matter of uncommenting and recompiling.
+In the meantime, I have done a Reflection hack.
+This might break with future versions as the APIs are internal.

 ## WebAssembly support